There’s a photographer in everyone. You need to identify and be dedicated enough.

 3. Starting with Auto Mode

-If you are going out with your family and friends for a vacation, carry the camera along and start with shooting in Auto mode.
+If you are going out with your family and friends for a vacation, carry the camera along and start shooting in Auto mode.
 Try to focus on multiple subjects like mountains, rivers, trees, or anything in your surroundings.

-2. Understand Shutter Speed, Aperture and ISO
+2. Understand Shutter Speed, Aperture, and ISO

 In the last point, I had listed some values.
 Understanding these values should be your utmost priority.